 Lampasas ISD continues to provide support to each campus through instructional coaching, up to date technology, and curriculum revisions.
 Elementary staff members continue to take part in Reading Academies.
 This training will focus on increasing the reading proficiency for students in grades K-3.
 In addition, our district utilzes a comprehensive system of common assessments and benchmarks in core subjects.
-Eduphoria Aware is used for data disaggregation and multiple item banks including WebCCat, STAAR Testmaker and TRS assessment items assist in keeping assessments relevent.
+Eduphoria Aware is used for data disaggregation and multiple item banks including, STAAR Testmaker and TRS assessment items assist in keeping assessments relevent.
 Assessments are aligned to STAAR blueprints and testing guidelines and data protocols are established and distributed to staff and administration.
+New platforms such as TFAR and Interim Assessments are being utilized to further support the move to all on-line STAAR Testing.
 All campuses provide time and a consistent template to assist in the analysis of date after each assessment.
-Campus apprisers conduct consistent Learning Walks and provide detailed feedback to teachers.
+Campus appraisers conduct consistent Learning Walks and provide detailed feedback to teachers.
 The TEKS Resource System continues to be used as a tool to ensure student expectations are covered to the correct level of specificity.